AhmadrizaCMD/Manual-airco-prototype/README.md

 ## open the serial monitor

-- Open de seriële monitor in de Arduino IDE by clicking right above on the magnifying glass.
+- Open the serial monitor in the Arduino IDE by clicking right above on the magnifying glass.
-- Stel de baudrate in op 115200.
+- Set the baud rate to 115200.
-- Controleer of er foutmeldingen verschijnen.
-Als er vreemde tekens verschijnen, controleer dan je WiFi-gegevens:
+- Check if any error messages appear.
+If any strange characters appear, check your WiFi credentials:
-- Zorg ervoor dat je de juiste SSID en wachtwoord hebt ingevoerd.
+- Make sure you have entered the correct SSID and password.